-- Participation in classroom discussions is strongly encouraged! - Students are expected to arrive on time to class and lab.
-Late arrival to lab sessions may prevent students from lab participation.
-Use of cell phones in class is prohibited, and use of computers is limited to class-related activities to avoid distractions to others. - Ten percent of your final grade will also be based on your cumulative experimental "earnings" in the lab experiments, and if you miss an experiment then you do not have any earnings (and receive a grade of zero) for that experiment. - Students anticipating an excused absence due to illness must provide a physician's certification of illness and notify the instructor by emails in advance. - If you must miss class for several days, and have a doctor's note documenting your illness, you can make up a missed lab report by completing a 4 to 5 page critical review (summary) of a behavioral economics research article that instructor will provide you.
+- Participation in classroom discussions is strongly encouraged! - Students are expected to arrive to class on time. - Late arrival to class may prevent students from experiment participation. - Use of cell phones and computers is limited to class-related activities. - Ten percent of your final grade will be based on your cumulative experimental "earnings" in the experiments, and if you miss an experiment then you do not have any earnings (and receive a grade of zero) for that experiment. - Students anticipating an excused absence due to illness must provide a physician's certification of illness and notify the instructor by emails in advance. - If you must miss class for several days, and have a doctor's note documenting your illness, you can make up a missed lab report by completing a 4 to 5 page critical review (summary) of a behavioral economics research article that instructor will provide you.